kartik-nighania/WEBCAM-multiple-Object-Tracking-and-Shape-Detection/README.md

 #multiple-Object-Tracking-with-coordinates-finding-and-shape-detection
-objective is to make a complete autonomous robot that can avoid obstacles and find path from images provided by webcam of the arena using OpenCV library of Computer Vision
+objective is to make a complete autonomous robot that can avoid obstacles and find its path from images provided by overhead webcam of the arena using OpenCV library of Computer Vision.

 the code posted here can-